 - The impact of the XTB fee is to lower the yield of the XTB compared with the bond.
 A corporate bond trading in the wholesale market at a yield of 4.8%, would become an XTB trading on ASX at about 4.4%.
 There are no other product fees payable.
 Brokerage paid to stock brokers is the same as other ASX listed securities;

-- There’s no minimum investment amount for XTBs so you can choose to invest as little as around $100 in each XTB you select (some brokers may limit you to $500 minimum investment in any ASX security).
+- There’s no minimum investment amount for XTBs so you can choose to invest as little as around $100 in each XTB you select (ASX may impose a $500 minimum initial purchase).
 This gives you the control to build the corporate bond portfolio of your choice to meet your investment objectives.

 Risks – What you should be aware of

 As with all investments, there are risks of investing in XTBs.
 You should be aware of these before making an investment decision.
 They include:

 - Credit risk (the risk the bond issuer defaults on coupon or principal payments)

 - Liquidity risk (the risk you will not be able to sell your XTBs on ASX)